robmclaughliniv/robmclaughl.in/cursor-memory-bank/progress.md

 *   Progress tracking moved from root to `docs/PROGRESS.md`.
 *   Adopted Next.js App Router, TailwindCSS, shadcn/ui, Terraform, AWS (S3/CloudFront), and GitHub Actions as key technologies.
 See `techContext.md` and `systemPatterns.md`.
 *   Emphasis on Infrastructure as Code (Terraform) and automated CI/CD from the start.
 *   Security improvements implemented based on post-launch security review.
+*   Adjusted CloudFront Content Security Policy (`script-src`) to include `'unsafe-inline'` to ensure compatibility with Next.js inline scripts (April 5, 2025).